 101 Essential Oil Uses for Health, Beauty, Home + More

-Here are the many essential oil uses for your body (including oral, hair and skin care), general health (such as for allergies, digestion and sleep), the home (DIY all-purpose cleaner, mold killer, etc.) and recipes (including healthy sweets!).
+What are essential oils good for?
+Well, here are the many essential oils uses for your body (including oral, hair and skin care), general health (such as for allergies, digestion and sleep), the home (DIY all-purpose cleaner, mold killer, etc.) and recipes (including healthy sweets!).
+And see my handy essential oils uses chart to tell you exactly how much of each oil to use.

 Some call for carrier oils, all of which can be read about on our site.
 These include: